-When a Parisian vacation is not in the budget, consider a road trip to Quebec, Canada.
-Just a five-hour drive from Albany, NY along the Adirondack Northway (Interstate 87,) Mont-Tremblant is well-known for its challenging ski runs and European-style village.
-Less well-known is that year-round it’s an ideal destination for couples seeking the romance of France, and its cuisine.
+When a Parisian vacation is not in the budget, consider visiting Mont Tremblant, Quebec in Eastern Canada.
+Mont-Tremblant is well-known for its challenging ski runs and European-style village.
+Less well-known is that it’s a year-round destination that’s ideal for couples seeking the romance of France, and its cuisine.

 In retrospect, I should have realized that this was typical of a luxury hotel chain known for its attention to detail and eagerness to exceed expectations.
 Most welcoming of all was the Fairmont Canine Ambassador, the very relaxed Yellow Lab who reminded us of our buddy at home.

 Our room was snug, dominated by a sturdy and attractive canopy bed and a mesmerizing view of the ski village set against the backdrop of the Laurentian Mountains.
 We didn’t want for anything, and even the WiFi was included with enrollment in Fairmont President’s Club.

 You may judge a hotel by its cleanliness or comfort, all areas of excellence at the Fairmont Tremblant Resort, but my personal standard is the bathroom provisions.
 And this is where our room truly shined.
 Beyond the usual toiletries, our bathroom was stocked with bathrobes, loofah, emery board, bath salts, and even a weight scale (that I promptly hid from sight.)

 We enjoyed the Fairmont Tremblant Resort on a Spring Getaway, but in the winter, it’s got one more wonderful perk.
 You can ski in ski out.

 MOUNTAIN INN: Auberge Le Lupin Bed and Breakfast